-Keith Heinzerling, MD Director, Pacific Treatment & Research In Psychedelics (TRIP) Center keith heinzerling@providence.org keith.heinzerling@providence.org
+Keith Heinzerling, MD Director, Pacific Treatment & Research In Psychedelics (TRIP) Center keith.heinzerling@providence.org keith.heinzerling@providence.o pacificneuro.org/heinzerling

 Dr. Keith Heinzerling practices internal medicine and is an addiction medicine specialist at the Pacific Brain Health Center, Pacific Neuroscience Institute.
 His clinical and research focuses are on the treatment of alcohol, drug and substance use problems, with anti-addiction medications.
-As director of the Pacific TRIP Center, he is involved in the development of psychedelic-assisted therapies for those suffering with addiction, depression, anxiety, PTSD, and other mental health conditions.
+As director of Pacific TRIP, he is involved in the development of psychedelic-assisted therapies for those suffering with addiction, depression, anxiety, PTSD, and other mental health conditions.